 Many funding agencies place limits on the number of letters of intent, proposals, or applications that any one university may submit in response to an announcement.
 As a result, limited submission competitions are those which limit the number of applications USF can put forward in either a preliminary or full proposal state.
 Limited submission opportunities are announced via the USF Office of Research & Innovation (ORI) site.

-Interested applicants wishing to submit a proposal for any of the Limited Submission Programs should see the Guidelines for Limited Submissions, which includes first completing a letter of intent (LOI) as specified in the respective announcement and submitting this LOI to Sponsored Research at email@example.com.
+Interested applicants wishing to submit a proposal for any of the Limited Submission programs should see the Guidelines for Limited Submissions, which includes first completing a Letter of Intent (LOI) as specified in the respective announcement and submitting it to Sponsored Research at email@example.com.

-While the ORI makes every effort to list all limited submission programs on its website, programs may exist that are limited but not on the ORI site.
-To explore all limited submissions, search in COS/Pivot Funding Opportunities and select "Internal Coordination Required" or type "limited submissions" in the Pivot search engine.
+While the ORI makes every effort to list all Limited Submission programs on its website, programs may exist that are limited but not on the ORI site.